kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ### Goals

-* Introduce the ability for DRA to advertise extended resources, and for the scheduler to consider them for allocation.
+* Introduce the ability to advertise DRA resources as extended resources, and for the scheduler to consider them for allocation.

 * Enable application operators to use the existing extended resource request in pod spec to request for DRA resources.